Categories

 Determine if it is Latex Paint or Oil-Based Paint.

 Latex paint is not hazardous.
 It is water-based and cleans off with soap and water.
 It is better for the environment than oil-based paint.
-It can be recycled for a fee at many Ace Hardware Stores.
-It can be hardened and discarded but remember the steel can is recyclable.
-Please click here for more information.
+It can be recycled and collection sites are expected to open in 2025 to accept latex and oil-based paint from residents and businesses without a fee.

 Oil-Based paint is hazardous.
 It requires strong cleaning chemicals to clean off of skin.
 It usually contains air polluting VOCs.
-It must be taken to a Household Hazardous Waste Collection event or permanent site.
-Please click here for more information.
+It is currently taken at Regional Household Hazardous Waste Collection sites (Naperville and Chicago)

 back to top